thepieterdc/matador/README.md

 # Matador

 A modern BullMQ dashboard for monitoring and managing job queues.
-Built with React Router 7, TypeScript, and Tailwind CSS.

-## Features

-- 📊 Real-time queue monitoring
-- 🔍 Detailed job inspection with data, errors, and stack traces
-- 📈 Job statistics (waiting, active, completed, failed, delayed)
-- � Health check endpoint for monitoring
-- �🎯 Built with React Router 7 (framework mode with SSR)
-- ⚡ Fast and responsive UI with Tailwind CSS

 ## Prerequisites